circuithub/morpheus/Readme.md

 ### Licensing

-Mecha is licensed under the permissive [MIT](http://www.opensource.org/licenses/MIT) open source license.
+Morpheus is licensed under the permissive [MIT](http://www.opensource.org/licenses/MIT) open source license.
 Please see `LICENSE` for more information.

 In addition, the following licenses are used by third party libraries used in